Theoretical Guarantees for AOA-based Localization: Consistency and Asymptotic Efficiency: 2-D scenario

 \subsection{Problem formulation}

-Suppose there are \( n \) sensors distributed in a 2-D space, each with precisely known coordinates \( p_i = [x_i, ~ y_i]^T \) for \( i = 1, \ldots, n \).
-Let \( p^0 = [x^0, ~ y^0]^T \) represent the unknown coordinates of the source that need to be estimated using bearing-only measurements from the sensors.
-Fig. \ref{fig:2D} illustrates the scenario of the 2-D source localization using a bearing-only sensor array, where $a_i^0$ is the noise-free bearing-only measurement obtained by sensor $i,~i=1,...,n$, while the bearing-only measurement of the source obtained by sensor $i$ is given by
+Suppose there are \( n \) sensors distributed in a 2-D space, each with precisely known coordinates \( p_i = [x_i, y_i]^T \) for \( i = 1, \ldots, n \).
+Let \( p^o = [x^o, y^o]^T \) represent the unknown coordinates of the true source that need to be estimated using AOA measurements from sensors.
+Fig. \ref{fig:2D} illustrates the scenario of the 2-D source localization using a AOA sensor array, where $a_i^o$ is the noise-free AOA measurement obtained by sensor $i$, while the AOA measurement of the source obtained by sensor $i$ is:

 where $\varepsilon_i^a$ is the measurement noise.
-For the measurement noises, we make the following assumption.
+Our goal is to estimate $p^o$ from $\{p_i\}_{i=1}^n$ and $\{a_i\}_{i=1}^n$ according to the measurement model \eqref{mea_2d}.
+For the measurement noise, we make the following assumption.

-\begin{assum} The measurement noises $\varepsilon_i^a, i=1,...,n$ are i.i.d.
-Gaussian random variables with mean zero and finite variance $\sigma_a^2$. \end{assum}
+\begin{assum} The measurement noises $\{\varepsilon_i^a\}_{i=1}^n$ are i.i.d.
+Gaussian random variables with mean zero and finite variance $\sigma_a^2>0$. \end{assum}